 Figure 3.
-Probability of ice presence for the 15th of February 2020, as forecasted by the four groups that submitted daily sea ice concentration information.
+Probability of ice presence for the 15th of February 2021, as forecasted by the groups that submitted daily sea ice concentration information.
 The probability of presence corresponds to the fraction of ensemble members that simulate sea ice concentration larger than 15% in a given grid cell, for that day.
-A dynamic animation of that figure for all 28 days of February is available here
+For AWI-SDAP, probability of sea ice presence was given directly.

 The maps of ensemble February mean sea-ice concentration (Fig. 2) are useful to appreciate the expected average conditions that could prevail in February, but are difficult to interpret for potential final users of the forecasts.
-Therefore, we also show the daily probability of sea-ice presence (Fig. 3; a dynamic animation of this figure is available here).
+Therefore, we also show the daily probability of sea-ice presence (Fig. 3).
 Green pixels are those where the ice is extremely unlikely to be present, while red ones are those where the ice is extremely likely to be present.